mnansary/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker/README.md

 *   **Load Models (`.engine` files):** It loads our TensorRT-LLM engine into GPU memory, ready to receive requests.
 *   **Manage Concurrent Requests:** It's built from the ground up to accept thousands of simultaneous connections without breaking a sweat.
 *   **Dynamic Batching:** This is its most critical feature.
 Instead of waiting for a "batch" of 4 requests to arrive before starting (static batching), Triton can dynamically group requests that are in-flight, maximizing GPU utilization.
-(For more, see [Concurrency & Batching](./05_concurrency_and_batching.md)).
 *   **Orchestrate Pipelines (Ensembles):** A raw request is just text.
 The engine needs token IDs.
 Triton manages the entire pipeline, as defined in our model repository.

 Here is what Triton's internal workflow (our "ensemble" model) looks like: